ibm-cloud-docs/assistant/dialog-start.md

 Complete the following steps to manage the dialog start:

-1. Add a dialog node above the Welcome node that is provided when you initially create the dialog.
+1. Add a dialog node above the Welcome node that is automatically added to the top of the dialog tree when you create the dialog.

-1. Set the `conversation_start` special condition as the node condition for this newly added node.
+1. Set the node condition for this newly added node to `conversation_start`, which is a special condition as described earlier.

 1. Define any context variables that you want to set with default values for the dialog in the `conversation_start` node.